Co-founder of The Huffington Post and author of The Sleep Revolution, Arianna Huffington gives her golden rules for a peaceful night’s sleep

 “Sleeping pills aren’t the solution to our sleep-deprivation crisis – they’re another crisis masquerading as a solution, offering a false promise that takes us further from the benefits of real, restorative rest.”

 “If you’ve been in bed struggling to sleep for 20 minutes, try switching to meditating or reading a book (not on a tablet which gives off blue light and also often has your emails on it) that has nothing to do with work.”
 Arianna highlights that this shifts your focus from the anxiety of tossing and turning to something more positive that can gently lead you back to sleep.

 Extracted from The Sleep Revolution: Transforming Your Life, One Night At A Time by Arianna Huffington (£16.99, WH Allen).

-Still struggling to sleep?
+Still struggling?
 Read Dr Irshaad Ebrahim’s advice on tackling insomnia.